DiCello Levitt Expands Whistleblower Practice With Preeminent SEC Whistleblower Team

 To qualify for an award, SEC whistleblowers and their legal counsel are required to submit information regarding possible securities law violations online through the SEC’s Tip, Complaint or Referral Portal or by mailing or faxing an SEC Form TCR to the SEC Office of the Whistleblower.
 While this procedural requirement is relatively simple, due to the SEC’s limited resources and the high-volume of tips it receives, successful SEC whistleblowers often file sophisticated and detailed submissions.
 On behalf of SEC whistleblowers, our firm regularly files 100 page legal and factual whistleblower submissions with supporting exhibits.

-Each year, the SEC receives more than 20,000 tips, complaints and referrals.
-Of these, more than 4,000 tips are received through the SEC Whistleblower Program.
+Each year, the SEC Whistleblower Program receives more than 20,000 tips, complaints, and referrals.
 At any one time, the SEC actively conducts about 2,000 investigations.
 Given this tremendous investigative workload, only the very best SEC Whistleblower Program tips will ever be investigated.

-Initially, all SEC Whistleblower Program tips are reviewed by the Office of Market Intelligence for apparent reliability, detail and potential violations of the federal securities laws.
-The attorneys, accountants and analysts in that office determine whether each tip should be assessed by experts in another division, given to an investigative team or referred to another law enforcement or regulatory organization.
+Initially, all SEC Whistleblower Program tips are reviewed by the Office of Market Intelligence for apparent reliability, detail, and potential violations of the federal securities laws.
+The attorneys, accountants, and analysts in that office determine whether each tip should be assessed by experts in another division, given to an investigative team, or referred to another law enforcement or regulatory organization.
 The most promising tips are assigned to investigative staff in the Enforcement Division, who conduct a more detailed review and determine whether the alleged misconduct warrants a formal investigation.
 Even if the tip doesn’t lead to the opening of an examination or investigation, the information SEC whistleblowers provide to the Commission is retained and may be relied upon in the future if new evidence is discovered.

-We can’t say it enough: Timing matters…The early bird really does get the worm.
+We can’t say it enough: Timing matters.
+The early bird really does get the worm.
 Similar to other bounty programs, the SEC Whistleblower Program was designed to encourage prompt reporting by rewarding whistleblowers who report “original information.”
 To that end, only the first whistleblower to report a securities violation will be eligible to receive an SEC Whistleblower Program award, unless subsequent whistleblowers are found to have significantly contributed to the success of the enforcement action.
 Even in cases where this higher standard is met, the Commission regularly reduces monetary awards to SEC whistleblowers for unreasonable delay in reporting.

 SEC whistleblowers can report possible securities violations regardless of when they occurred.
 In practice, however, it is rare for the SEC to investigate misconduct that is more than five years old.
-Evidence tends to dissipate over time and the applicable statute of limitations prevents the Commission from bringing an enforcement action seeking civil penalties.
+Evidence tends to dissipate over time, and the applicable statute of limitations prevents the Commission from bringing an enforcement action seeking civil penalties.

-While the number of SEC Whistleblower Program tips investigated each year is not disclosed, the Commission initiates approximately 1,000 new investigations each year—from all sources.
+While the number of SEC Whistleblower Program tips investigated each year is not disclosed, the Commission initiates approximately 1,000 new investigations each year —from all sources.
 Only a fraction of these will lead to successful SEC enforcement actions.
 An even smaller percentage of those enforcement actions will result in monetary sanctions in excess of the $1 million threshold required for a monetary award under the SEC Whistleblower Program.
 For prospective SEC whistleblowers, this means that the quality of their whistleblower submissions to the SEC is critically important.

 Longer than you might think.
 Typically, SEC investigations take two to four years to complete.
 Factors that may influence the speed in which an SEC investigation is completed include: whether the reported wrongdoing involves an ongoing violation or poses a threat of imminent harm to investors; whether the entities and individuals being investigated voluntarily cooperate; the number of SEC staffers assigned to the case; the volume of evidence that the SEC Staff must collect and review; whether international locations and witnesses are involved; and whether the investigation requires coordination with other law enforcement and regulatory authorities.
 To learn more about the SEC’s enforcement and investigative process, please explore our SEC Insider’s Guide.